 Austria.
 Austria has introduced a childcare benefit that can be claimed regardless of employment status previous to the birth of the child in contrast to the traditional social insurance benefit, dependent upon social security contributions and employment status.
 Childcare benefit can be claimed for up to 36 months, until the child's third birthday (or 30 months if only one parent claims the benefit).
-Under the previous system claimants could work part time while receiving 50 per cent of parental leave benefit, an option popular among parents who wanted to equally share childcare work but the new system does not provide for such a "half & half" option.
+Under the previous system claimants could work part time while receiving 50 per cent of parental leave benefit, an option popular among parents who wanted to equally share childcare work but the new system does not provide for such a "half" option.
 (EGGE Austria 2002c)

-others see the growth of part-time work as promoting gender segregation and low quality employment.
+Effective parental leave in weeks (weighted by level of payment) in EU-25 others see the growth of part-time work as promoting gender segregation and low quality employment.
 Box 5 provides examples of policies to stimulate part-time jobs in Denmark and to promote more stable employment, both full and part-time, in Spain.